kmwang123/cme211-notes/lecture-18/lecture-18.md

 int sum(int a, int b) {
   double c = a + b;
-  return c; // we are not returning the correct type
+  return c; // we are not returning the correct type (since this rounds c up or down to an int)

 }

 int main() {